-In 2012, she was invited to speak at the V3Con Digital Media Conference, appeared in an episode of Eat Street and her blog “diary of a Mad Hungry Woman” was nominated for a Golden Foodie Award in the Best Blog category.
+In 2012, she was invited to speak at the V3Con Digital Media Conference, appeared in an episode of Eat Street and her website “diary of a Mad Hungry Woman” was nominated for a Golden Foodie Award in the Best Blog category.

-2013 saw Anita once again judging various food competitions, and she was featured on yet another episode of Eat Street.
-In the summer, Anita was invited to speak at the OCPRSA luncheon as part of the food writers panel and she remains on the Guild of the Golden Foodie Awards for the second year.
-Anita was nominated for a Golden Foodie Award second year in a row, this time, in the Best OC Food Writer category.
+2013 saw Anita once again judging various food competitions, and she was featured on yet another episode of Eat Street, and served as a panelist at OCPRSA.
+Remaining on the Guild of the Golden Foodie Awards for the second year, she was nominated for a Golden Foodie Award once again, this time, in the Best OC Food Writer category.
 On top of that, she is also the San Diego correspondent for the SoCal Restaurant Show, which airs every Saturday from 10am to 12pm on AM830.

 diary of a Mad Hungry Woman is a journey of her gastronomical adventures, mostly shared with friends, but always scouring, searching, noshing, blogging and YELPing her way through the myriad of eateries from southern California and beyond, doing what she loves most — exploring and writing about food!